Pathologic/FormLister/assets/snippets/FormLister/docs/en/020_Parameters.md

 Possible values:

-- 0: html only;
+- 0: html only (default);
-- 1: json array with form data;
+- 1: array with form data;
-- 2: json array with form data and html.
+- 2: array with form data and html.
+- 3: FormLister object;

 ### apiFormat
-Output format.
+Output format for mode 1 or mode 2.

 Possible value - json or array.